 The online website builder has many professional templates for all business types, including photography and mobile-optimized features built into all designs.

 The Wix system uses drag-n-drop editing, so you don’t have to know any code.

-Some basic plans starting at $10.00/month and going up from there.
+Some basic plans start at $10.00/month and go up from there.
 You can learn more about wix.com today.

 Format is a little different because it really specializes in creative templates and online portfolios.

 The website templates showcase galleries and work with beautiful layouts.
 The website templates are mobile-optimized for easy viewing on smaller screens.

 Pricing starts around $12.99/month with discounts for annual purchasing.
 You can learn more about format here.

 I’m sure there are more companies that provide online website tools.
 These are just a small sample that I always recommend to anyone asking about simple websites.